Reed-CompBio/spras/docs/tutorial/beginner.rst

 Snakemake again reads ``beginner.yaml`` to determine which datasets, algorithms, parameters, and post-analyses to run.

 It reuses cached results to skip completed steps, rerunning only those that are new or outdated.
-Here, the Pathlinker prepared inputs are reused.
+Here, the PathLinker prepared inputs are reused.

 2. Organizing outputs per parameter combination